Cullen-Contrive/Contrive/README.md

 ## Development Setup Instructions

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

-If your application has secret keys (for example -- Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the `.env` file.

-1. Create a database named `contrive_db` (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database) section).
+1. Create a database named `contrive_db` (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).
 2. The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using [Postico](https://eggerapps.at/postico/) to run the queries as that was used to create the queries.

-   1. The queries in the `database.sql` file are set up to create all the necessary tables (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database) section).
+   1. The queries in the `database.sql` file are set up to create all the necessary tables (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).

-   2. The queries in the `dummyData.sql` file are set up to populate the needed data to allow the application to run correctly (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database) section).
+   2. The queries in the `dummyData.sql` file are set up to populate the needed data to allow the application to run correctly (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).

 3. Create a `.env` file in the root directory and edit it as follows: